Vivian-Portfolio/Vivian-Portfolio/README.md

 ## 🔭 What I'm Currently Working On

-- **Project A:** Application Tracking Insights - EDA on 313 records using Google spreadsheet and Power BI
+- **Project A:** Application Tracking Insights - EDA on 313 records using Google spreadsheet
 - **Project B:** Building an Interactive dashbaord and presenting slides with recommendations from Application Tracking Insights
 - **Content Creation:** Sharing weekly data and internship milestone on Linkedin